The Bankrate promise

 What is debt settlement?

 Once you’re approved for settlement, the company will work to negotiate your debts and handle the repayment process.
-You’ll be responsible for depositing a monthly payment on time and in full in a secured account — usually one through the debt settlement company that you control and have access to.
+You’ll be responsible for depositing a monthly payment on time and in full in a secured account — usually through the debt settlement company you control and have access to.

 When to work with a debt relief company